About

 We aim to align the Ecological Restoration Fund with international actions and intentions, including COP 15 targets and the ecosystem categories set out with the UN Decade of Ecosystem Restoration.

-Daniel Hotz, Executive Director & Founder, ECOLOGICAL RESTORATION FUND
+Daniel Hotz, Chair & Founder, ECOLOGICAL RESTORATION FUND

 Ecosystems have been described by David Quammen and others as akin to a Persian carpet; cut into tiny squares, you get not tiny carpets, but lots of useless scraps of material fraying at the edges.
 The flora and fauna population crashes and extinctions that we see today are signs of our ecosystems unravelling.
 Pollution, climate change, unsustainable agricultural practices and industrial growth amongst many other factors have contributed to our present ecological catastrophe.